alekpopovic/bugsonar/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/bugsify/bugsify_ruby.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/bugsify/bugsify_ruby/blob/main/CODE_OF_CONDUCT.md).
+Bug reports and pull requests are welcome on GitHub at https://github.com/bugsonar/bugsonar_ruby.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/bugsonar/bugsonar_ruby/blob/main/CODE_OF_CONDUCT.md).

 ## License

-The gem is available as open source under the terms of the [MIT License](https://github.com/bugsify/bugsify_ruby/blob/main/LICENSE.txt).
+The gem is available as open source under the terms of the [MIT License](https://github.com/bugsonar/bugsonar_ruby/blob/main/LICENSE.txt).

 ## Code of Conduct

-Everyone interacting in the Bugsify project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/bugsify/bugsify_ruby/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the bugsonar project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/bugsonar/bugsonar_ruby/blob/main/CODE_OF_CONDUCT.md).